 One God, Three Persons: The Biblical Foundation

 The word "Trinity" does not appear in Scripture.
-But the doctrine itself—one God eternally existing in three persons—is woven through the New Testament with unmistakable clarity.
-And the Old Testament, read in light of the New, reveals the same doctrine throughout.
+But the truth itself—one God eternally existing in three persons—is woven through the New Testament with unmistakable clarity.
+And the Old Testament, read in light of the New, reveals the same truth throughout.

 The foundational principle is stated in the Shema, the prayer Israel recited daily: "Hear, O Israel: The LORD our God, the LORD is one" (Deuteronomy 6:4).
 Absolute monotheism.
 There is one God.
 Not two.
 Not three—well, yes, three, but one.
 This is the paradox Scripture itself holds without apology, and the early church councils affirmed it with Nicene precision.